0xknwn/signer/docs/authn/signup.md

+# Signup

+The signup process requires you provide some data that you will use to access your account. used by your account.
+In the process, we act as a helper to manage an account and we do **NOT** store any data

-/signup collect data and generates an entry in the database that is indexed by the public key #0 of the user.
+collect data and generates an entry in the database that is indexed by the public key #0 of the user.
 It contains the email, is_verified, color and a nickname.
 It contains: (1) the cyphered data and (2) accounts